anaknickerbocker/chatops-frontend-masters/README.md

 - Is sous vide an acceptable way to cook a burger?
 - Does mayonnaise go on french fries?
-- Wnat to convince everyone that pineapple belongs on pizza?
+- Want to convince everyone that pineapple belongs on pizza?

 Make your spiciest assertions and watch your team devolve into culinary fisticuffs.
-With Food Fight, remind your cowordkers that you are an agent of chaos!
+With Food Fight, remind your coworkers that you are an agent of chaos!

 ### Notion